beisheng/hello-world/README.md

 # hello-world
-this project is to develop a  bim base railway project management platform
+this project is to develop a  bim based railway project management platform this project started at 2016-07.